-Imagine sweet natural honey, zesty lime, fresh garlic and just the right amount of seasoning to turn a pound of shrimp and a couple small zucchini into an amazingly mouthwatering dish!
-The best part, it only takes about 10 minutes at the stove.
+Imagine sweet natural honey, zesty lime, fresh garlic and just the right amount of seasoning to turn a pound of shrimp and a couple of small zucchini into an amazingly mouthwatering dish!
+The best part about this Honey Garlic Shrimp is that it only takes about 10 minutes at the stove.

 Folks… a word about the shrimp… please don’t leave the tails on them, peel them completely, there is nothing more frustrating than a lazy cook who won’t finish preparing the seafood prior to cooking it!!